 The most immediate and damaging effect of a CUP revocation is a full stop to your business activities.
 A Conditional Use Permit is what legally allows you to operate your specific business on a property where that use isn’t automatically permitted by zoning laws.
 If that permit is taken away, so is your legal right to operate.
 This could mean shutting your doors overnight, laying off employees, and losing all business income tied to that location.
 You’ll be forced to cease the non-conforming use immediately, leaving you with a property you can no longer use as intended.

-Impact on Your Property’s Value
+A Major Hit to Your Property’s Value

 A CUP often significantly increases a property’s market value because it allows for a more profitable use than standard zoning would permit.
 Communities grant these permits to add flexibility to zoning laws and encourage uses that benefit the area.
 When a CUP is revoked, the property reverts to its original, more restrictive zoning classification.
 This sudden limitation on its use can cause its value to plummet.
 The unique income-generating potential is gone, making the property far less attractive to future buyers or tenants who might have been interested in its special use.

-Trouble with Loans and Contracts
+Jeopardizing Your Loans and Contracts

 Financial institutions are meticulous about zoning compliance.
 Before issuing a commercial loan, lenders require proof that your property’s use is legal, which often means verifying your CUP.
 If your permit is revoked, you could be in breach of your loan agreement.
 This can trigger a default, allowing the lender to demand immediate repayment of the entire loan balance.
 It can also complicate any contracts, such as leases, that are dependent on the specific use authorized by the permit, potentially leading to further financial and legal disputes.